 COMMUNICATIONS.
-Better Crossings Needed.

-SIR,-I have frequent business at the G. T. station, and was surprised yesterday on my way there to find a heap of dirt and gravel on one of the crossings on William-st. Surely it would be better that visitors would find good durable cedar block crossings than a dirt heap, or, as i will be the first wet day, a mud heap.
-The crossings on William-st. at both Russell and Glenelg sts. should be properly repaired.
-While I write on this let me say I am glad to note the repairs at Mr. Matthews' packing-house, but there are still two crossings on Cambridge-st., much used by all denominations on Sunday, that are very inconvenient in wet weather-thoe at Wellington and Bond-sts.
+station, and was surprised yesterday on my way there to find a heap of dirt and gravel on one of the crossings on William-st. Surely it would be better that visitors would find good durable cedar block crossings than a dirt heap, or, as i will be the first wet day, a mud heap.
+The crossings on William-st, at both Russell and Glenelg sts. should be properly repaired.
+While I write on this let me say I am glad to note the repairs at Mr. Matthews' packing-house, but there are still two crossings on Cambridge-st., much used by all denominations on Sunday, that are very inconvenient in wet weather- thoe at Wellington and Bond-sts.
 These should at least be made as good as the one at Mr. Wm.
-Flavelle's corner.-Yours.
+Flavelle's corner. -Yours, PEDESTRIAN.